-- 1. Copy the certificate from the host computer to the root of the microSD card or the device's internal memory.
+- 1. Copy the certificate from the host computer to the root of the microSD card.
 See USB Communication for information about connecting the device to a host computer and copying files. - 2.
-Swipe down with two fingers from the status bar to open the guick access panel and then touch ...
+Swipe down with two fingers from the status bar to open the quick access panel and then touch ...